 - ISABS has accepted the development concept of the new technology which is to be used by the police.
 The so called „rapid DNA technology“ will enable us to get the profile of a perpetrator of a crime in approximately 60 minutes,

 - ISABS will pay special attention to the education of students throughout the world as well as reward the very best among them

-Welcome to the web page of the Eighth ISABS Conference on Forensic, Anthropologic and Medical Genetics and Mayo Clinic Lectures in Translational Medicine, Split, Croatia, June 24-28, 2013!
+- The next, 9th ISABS Conference in Forensic, Anthropologic and Medical Genetics and Mayo Clinic Lectures in Translational Medicine, will be held in Croatia 2015,

 Inaugural Plenary Session: Science and Public Security